VincentBai-dotcom/browsetrace/README.md

 # BrowseTrace

-A Chrome extension that captures comprehensive browsing behavior and interactions, storing them locally for LLM-powered workflows.
+A Chrome extension that captures comprehensive browsing behavior and interactions, storing them locally for LLM-powered workflows via the Model Context Protocol (MCP).
 All data stays local and private.

 ## Architecture